-I’ve only heard great things about the Northern part of Brazil and it’d be interesting to see where the roots of Tropicalia, the great music movement, was formed.
+I’ve only heard great things about the Northern part of Brazil and it’d be interesting to see where the roots of Tropicalia, the great music movement, were formed.

 The landscape of Patagonia is beautiful.
-I want to hike the glaciers and land and finish it off by relaxing in a hot tub by the edge of a mountain.
+I want to hike the glaciers and finish it off by relaxing in a hot tub by the edge of a mountain.

 Salar de Uyuni, Bolivia:

 I absolutely adore sea otters and I’ve heard this is the place to go to see them.
 They have an aquarium but there are also areas where you can kayak and possibly spot them.